muntakim1/dash-spark-docker/README.md

 # dash-spark-docker

-Spark is a inmemory big data processing tool from apache.
+Spark is a in-memory big data processing tool from apache.
 Spark is written in Scala.
 It can perform computation in distributed manner.
 PySpark is a framework or modules for python to work with Spark.
 We are using docker for creating a multicluster spark environment to process about 60M data to calculate median sales value from 30 years of sales.
 Those medians will be shown using dashplotly python framework for creating dashboards.